 - loss of consciousness

-If you are a caretaker for someone with diabetes who begins experiencing one of these symptoms, seek emergency help immediately.
+If you’re a caretaker for someone with diabetes who begins experiencing one of these symptoms, seek emergency help immediately.

-If you are diabetic, take care to not over-treat low blood sugar.
+If you have diabetes, take care to not over-treat low blood sugar.
 You may end up causing your blood sugar level to rise too high.
 This fluctuation between low and high blood sugar may cause damage to your nerves, blood vessels, and organs.

-If you have previously experienced hypoglycemia, the key to preventing a future problem is understanding what caused the problem in the first place and then carefully following your diabetes management plan.
+If you have previously experienced hypoglycemia, the key to preventing a future problem is understanding what caused the issue in the first place and then carefully following your diabetes management plan.